kirillgrachoff/tic-tac-toe/README.md

 Input:\
 In 3 rows and 3 colums you must print a field after your move.\
+Note, that you must input only possible fields!\
 `X` - is cell with 'X', `O` - is cell with 'O' and `.` - is empty cell.\
 For example:
 ```